MirzaAbazovic/docker-hugo/README.md

 2. Go to https://circleci.com Add project from github.

-3. In project settings set DOCKER_USERNAME and DOCKER_PASSWORD for https://hub.docker.com/
+3. In project settings set under BUILD SETTINGS -> Environment Variables set DOCKER_USERNAME and DOCKER_PASSWORD for https://hub.docker.com/

-Push changes to github se how circleci builded and deployed image to docker hub.
+Push changes to github see how circleci builded and deployed image to docker hub.

 This image is on https://hub.docker.com/r/abazovic/hugo